 is Br.
 Robert James Magliula, OHC

 Holy Cross Monastery

 West Park NY 12493

-When writing to the Vocations Minister, please consider joining your filled-in Introductory Questionnaire.
+When writing to the Formation Director, please consider joining your filled-in Introductory Questionnaire.

 We have compiled a list of suggested reading about the monastic life, monastic spirituality, and the Order of the Holy Cross.
 Read more…